Puntarenas Central Pacific Coast, Costa Rica Travel Guide

 Stay in hostels or budget 'cabinas' with dorms or inexpensive private rooms.

 Exclusively eat at 'sodas' for local, affordable meals.
-Purchase groceries from supermarkets and cook some of your own meals if your accommodation has a kitchen.
+Purchase food from supermarkets and cook some of your own meals if your accommodation has a kitchen.

 Use public buses exclusively for inter-city and local travel.
 Walk where possible.

-This has significantly better rates on places to stay and tours.
+This has significantly better rates on lodging and tours.

 Splurge on one nice dish or a special tour, but otherwise eat local and use public transport.